GrassLab/osdi2020/lab1/README.md

 ```text
 pip install pexpect
 ```
-and you can use `make autotest` to start autotesting
+and you can use `make autotest` to start autotesting, which will read all commands under the `pytest_cmd` file and execute them.
+After execution finish, it will enter interactive mode.

 ## Demo
 ### Mini-bash